Second Cold War: Usage in the context of China–United States tensions

-The US senior defence official Jed Babbin, Yale University professor David Gelernter, Firstpost editor R. Jagannathan, Subhash Kapila of the South Asia Analysis Group, former Australian Prime Minister Kevin Rudd, and some other sources have used the term (occasionally using the term "Pacific Cold War") to refer to tensions between the United States and China in the 2000s and 2010s.
+The US senior defense official Jed Babbin, Yale University professor David Gelernter, Firstpost editor R. Jagannathan, Subhash Kapila of the South Asia Analysis Group, and former Australian Prime Minister Kevin Rudd, among other sources, have used the term (occasionally using the term "Pacific Cold War") to refer to tensions between the United States and China, along with Eastern allies North Korea and Russia with Western allies Taiwan, South Korea, Japan, the Philippines and Australia, in the 2000s up until the present day.